jpaulodefarias/react-redux-demo/README.md

-# react-redux-starter
+A simple starter kit to build client-side apps with React and Redux.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts